jdblack/sotd/README.md

 ### Bot commands
 -------------------

-This bot only listens for private messaages.
+This bot only listens for private messaages for security purposes and does not need to be invited into any channels in order to function.

-*add CHANNEL URL [Song description]* Add a song to a play with optional description
+**add CHANNEL URL [OPTIONAL DESCRIPTION]**  Add a song to a play with optional description

-*delete URL* Delete song matching URL
+**delete URL** Delete song matching URL

-*playlists* List all running playlists
+**playlists** List all running playlists

-*load CHANNEL URL* Import a json playlist from an URL.
+**load CHANNEL URL** Import a json playlist from an URL.
 Imports will be credited to the importer

-*stop CHANNEL* Tell SOTD to remove a playlist for a channel.
+**stop CHANNEL** Tell SOTD to remove a playlist for a channel.
 The songs will be saved for backfill, but the playlist will be gone, gone, gone

-*show CHANNEL* Show the playlist for a given channel
+**show CHANNEL** Show the playlist for a given channel

-*hello* Say hello
+**hello** Say hello

 ## Crontab